stephenjonglee/MakeACharQuiz/README.md

 A quiz.db file should be created.
 In order to start the project, type "python main.py" in the command prompt.
 Go to http://localhost:5000/ on your web browser and it should open the home page.

+Task Division:
+Tasks were divided up into three main parts:
+Front-end HTML Forms (creating a quiz) assigned to Jose Sanrindo Front-end HTML Templates (playing a quiz) assigned to Armando Lopez Back-end Python/Flask (connects and modifies the database) assigned to Stephen Lee

+Other tasks include making home page, testing the html files, testing python, and testing database.
+We use Trello to list our tasks and assignments: https://trello.com/b/xz9cHKUp/group-project-1

+Team Meetings:
+We used Discord to conduct our team meetings to go over our tasks done, what needs to be done, what needs to be modified, and what would be nice to include.
+We share screen to review our coding and testing together.

 File Directory: (type tree {folder path} \f in command prompt) │   db.py